 Source Verification

-Before clicking on links or submitting any information, check who sent the message and make sure you’re on an official website.
-Look for things like a secure web address — it should start with https or a lock icon, a physical address, and a client service phone number.
-If you’re still unsure, you can right-click the sender’s email address, copy it, and paste it into a search engine to see if it matches up with others who have reported the website or sender as being a scam.
+Before clicking links or submitting information, verify who sent the message and confirm you’re on an official website.
+Look for a secure web address starting with https, a lock icon, a physical address, and a customer service phone number.
+Unsure?
+Right-click the sender’s email address, copy it, and paste it into a search engine to see if others have reported the website or sender as a scam.

 Use Strong, Complex Passwords